fossabot/Dequable/README.md

 }
 ```

+Notice the use of [require()](https://github.com/JohnSundell/Require)

 And that's it! 🤥 (unless you're using interface builder?)

 ## Interface Builder

 If you are using interface builder with this framework, please ensure the following.

-* If you are not using a xib file but you are using a storyboard file + prototype cells, then you *will not* need to register cells.
+* Your xib file `TableViewCell.xib` should be in the same bundle as your code `TableViewCell.swift`.
 * The cell identifier in your interface builder file should be `"Classname"` + `"ID"` e.g. `"TableViewCellID"`.
 * Your xib filename should match the name of your subclass .e.g `TableViewCell.xib`.
-* Your xib file `TableViewCell.xib` should be in the same bundle as your code `TableViewCell.swift`.
+* If you are not using a xib file but you are using a storyboard file + prototype cells, then you *will not* need to register cells.
 * If you are using a xib, you must register your cells with `hasXib: true`.

 ```swift